Joaquin-Murillo/LLM_Literature_Review/README.md

 5. JavaScript (ECMAScript):
 * From ES5 to ES2021: Added let and const keywords, arrow functions, promises, async/await, modules, and optional chaining.

-6. Fortran:
-* From Fortran 66 to Fortran 2018: Evolved to include modern programming constructs like modules, array operations, and object-oriented programming features.

-7. COBOL:
-* From COBOL 60 to COBOL 2014: Added support for object-oriented programming, XML processing, and updated to work with modern computing environments.

-8. Visual Basic:
-* From VB6 to VB.NET: Transitioned to the .NET framework, introducing object-oriented features and improved interoperability with other .NET languages.